GeoPlatform/geoplatform-demos/examples/tippecanoe/nad/readme.md

 ## Cloudront
-After the tippecanoe tile generation and s3 sync, tiles will not be immediatly updated in the tile viewer.
+After the tippecanoe tile generation and s3 sync, tiles will not be immediately updated in the tile viewer.
 To do this, you will have to create an invalidation in cloudfront.
 This can be achieved with the following command:

 ```sh
 aws cloudfront create-invalidation  --distribution-id=E15U8PK5JMXWTD --paths "/*" --profile sit